-- Follow City of Sun Prairie on Facebook and sign up for our weekly e-newsletter.
-Any critical information or information on event cancellations, building closures etc. will be provided through those channels and posted on the Village website Newsflash section.
+- Follow City of Sun Prairie on Facebook and sign up for our e-newsletter.
+Any critical information or information on event cancellations, building closures etc. will be provided through those channels and posted on the City website Newsflash section.

 How the City is Responding:

 - Most City buildings and facilities are closed but check out the Stay Safe Sun Prairie page for the latest Department Info.